China Vice Construction Minister Dr. Huang

 have exhibited excellent performance, including

-lane per day and the 3/4 inch (19 mm) overlay surface has withstood
+day.
+The 3/4 inch (19 mm) overlay surface has withstood more than 37

-more than 36 years of extremely heavy use (over 360 million vehicles
+years of extremely heavy use (over 3 billon vehicles since installed).

-for the orthotropic steel deck of the new $6.4 billion East Span of
+on the orthotropic steel deck of the new $6.4 billion East Span of the

-pavement is also in a phase 3 evaluation by the International Transport
+is also in a phase 3 evaluation by the International Transport Forum

 research program seeking long life pavements for strategic roads.